varunsrini7/100-days-of-code/log.md

 **Today's Progress**: Completed Finance project, started ML part of the course, did 50% part of Linear Regression Model

 **Thoughts:** Finance project should probably be revisited multiple times since it's a little hard to remember.
 Learnt the basis for doing ML; knowledge from Econometric Methods helped me get through the basic lectures fast.

+### Day 5 : February 19, 2022

+**Today's Progress**: Completed Linear Regression fully and also completed Logistic Regression fully

+**Thoughts:** I learnt the basis for Linear and Logistic regression, things are starting to make more sense.
+Also, able to remember more codes without looking for any reference.
+Seems like I need to start reading ISLR on the side.